chromium/chromium/docs/webapps/integration-testing-framework.md

 To accept arguments, list the argument [types][cuj-enums-sheet] you wish to accept in the "Argument Types" column in the actions [file][cuj-actions-sheet].
 If an required argument type does not exist, please add it to that [file][cuj-enums-sheet].

+When a test specified as action with arguments, it can also specify `ArgType::All`, which will create a separate test for every possible value of that argument.

 To allow for future de-parsing of modes (when generating C++ tests), modes will always be PascalCase.

 ##### Default argument values